When is the next trip?

 How much will this trip cost?

 Costs will vary depending on your airline, travel class, advance notice, point of departure from the US, and length of stay.
-Currently (2014), round trip airfare from Los Angeles (LAX) costs about $1800 – $2400.
-In addition to airline costs, there is a suggested donation of $65 per night to cover the costs of overnight accommodations in the parish center, two meals a day, translators, drivers, guides, and your Russian invitation/registration fee.
+In Spring of 2021, one-way flights from LAX to Vladivostok were about $750 to $850 and round trips were around $1,200.
+In addition to airline costs, there is a daily donation to the Vladivostok parish that covers the costs of overnight accommodations in the parish center, two meals a day, translators, drivers, guides, and your Russian invitation/registration fee.
+Contact the mission office or the Vladivostok priests directly to find out this cost.

 To whom do I give this donation?